sofiyaga57/basic_bioinformatics_tools/README.md

 ## fastq_tools.py

 ### Usage
-This tool enables one to work with fastq files input as dictionaries and filtrate them by given conditions.
+This tool enables one to work with fastq files and filtrate them by given conditions.
-The main function run_fastq_tools takes fastq-dictionary as first argument, the following three arguments has default meaning:
+The main function run_fastq_tools takes fastq file as first argument, and output_filename as a second argument, the following three arguments has default meaning:
 1) `gc_bounds`, sets the upper limit for filtration if only one number is given, otherwise sets range for filtration.
 Default meaning is None.
 2) `length_bounds`, same as gc_bounds, but default value is (0, 2**32).